 There are two Butane providers in Almuñécar and La Herradura:

-- Repsol Gas– Located at the main roundabout in Almuñécar on the N-340.
+- Repsol Gas Bottles– Located at the main roundabout in Almuñécar on the N-340.
 This gas/petrol station carries replacement bottles.
 Repsol provides the orange-colored butane cylinders.
 Click here to see our Repsol directory listing, including delivery information.

 - Cepsa provides the silver-colored butane tanks.